 Baird’s Tavern

-The building reopened in 2017 as a working tavern on the main floor, with museum rooms maintained upstairs by the Warwick Historical Society.
+The building reopened in 2017 as a working tavern on the main floor, with restored historical interiors on the second floor and attic maintained by the WHS.

 The Tavern: